thelonewolff/personal/README.md

-This repository is create for test purposes.
+This repository is created for test purposes.

 You only need to install node to run this code.